manuelesvi/Literatura/Ayn Rand/Notes.md

 > It was not cold today, the chill was in his bones -he thought- the stored accumulation of the winter months, when he had had to be distracted from his work by the awareness of such a matter as inadequate heating and people had talked about conserving fuel. [^104]

-> He felt the sudden contraction of his mouth, like a slap denying him the right to pursue the course of thought. [^105]
+> He felt the sudden contraction of his mouth, like a slap denying him the right to pursue the course of thought.[^105]

-> "The more we know, the more we learn that we know nothing." [^106]
+> "The more we know, the more we learn that we know nothing."[^106]

 > "Do not look for 'common sense.'
 To demand 'sense' is the hallmark of nonsense.
 Nature does not make sense.
 Nothing makes sense.
-The only crusaders for 'sense' are the studious type of adolescent old maid who can't find a boy friend, and the old-fashioned shopkeeper who thinks that the universe is as simple as his neat little inventory and beloved cash register." [^107]
+The only crusaders for 'sense' are the studious type of adolescent old maid who can't find a boy friend, and the old-fashioned shopkeeper who thinks that the universe is as simple as his neat little inventory and beloved cash register."[^107]

+> "You see, Dr. Stadler, people don't want to think.
+But by some sort of instinct, they feel that they ought to and it makes them feel guilty.
+So they'll bless and follow anyone who gives them a justification for not thinking.
+Anyone who makes a virtue -a highly intellectual virtue- out of what they know to be their sin, their weakness and their guilt."[^108]

 [^104] p.
 315
 [^105] p.
 316
 [^106] p.
 317
 [^107] p.
 317
+[^108] p.
+322
 ---